Getting rid of live fleas is one thing, but if they have left behind a batch of eggs, the cycle will repeat.

-Flea eggs are not the only sign that your pet may have some unwanted guests, and often times they are not the first thing that people notice when checking their pets for fleas, because of how they might resemble something else.
+Flea eggs are not the only sign that your pet may have some unwanted guests, and often they are not the first thing that people notice when checking their pets for fleas because of how they might resemble something else.

-If you spot what you consider to be flea eggs, there are other signs to look out for which can determine whether or not your pet has a flea problem.
+If you spot what you consider flea eggs, there are other signs to look out for, which can determine whether or not your pet has a flea problem.

-- Obvious flea bite which can leave a red mark on the skin of your pet.
+- An obvious flea bite can leave a red mark on the skin of your pet.

 - Bites or irritation on your own skin.

 - Areas of thickened skin on your pet.

 - Flea dirt, which is essentially the waste product of the fleas and appears as small black flecks.

 - One way to determine if what you are seeing is flea dirt is to place the black specks onto some white tissue and add a drop of water; if it is flea dirt, it will show a red tinge.